Iron supplements in pregnancy

 It is also important to note that the tannins in tea and coffee can reduce the absorption of iron.
 So if you enjoy a hot drink after a meal, try choosing a pregnancy-safe fruit tea instead.
 Take care to limit your intake of chamomile and peppermint teas as these can contain polyphenolic compounds (such as tannins) which can inhibit iron absorption.

-foods to your shopping list during pregnancy: iron rich
+Add the following iron rich foods to your shopping list during pregnancy:

 - Beef, lamb, pork and chicken